EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

    * SIGNATURE_3 - bstr containing the COSE_Sign1 signature

    * PAD_3 = bstr containing opaque protected application data

+   * Note that only 'ciphertext' of the COSE_Encrypt0 structure are used in message_3, see next bullet.

 *  Format message_3 as specified in {{asym-msg3-form}}, where CIPHERTEXT_3 is the COSE_Encrypt0 ciphertext.